Why Model Train Layout Plans Need To Be Realistic and

 planned?

-2. Do you need to work on the whole model train
+2. Do you need to work on the whole

-layout at once?
+model train layout at once?

-Do not let me discourage you from building a big
+Do not let me discourage you from

-plans.
+train layout plans.

-Think about constructing your model train layout
+Think about constructing your model

-with a good guide to the costs and time involved.
+provide you with a good guide to the costs and time involved.

 The "Model Train Scenery and Layout